 COVID-19 information for staff

-Staff must coordinate with supervisors to determine work assignments and ensure that essential on-site functions are continued.
+Staff working remotely must coordinate with supervisors to determine work assignments and ensure that essential on-site functions are continued.
 Be aware that some tasks in each unit require an on-site presence; you may be designated as needed for these functions.

 Mandatory telework policy